 Council on Education

 The Council on Education (COE) is the U.S. Department of Education approved accrediting agency for colleges and schools of veterinary medicine in the United States, Canada, and international institutions seeking accreditation by the agency.
 In order to become an AAVMC member institution, a college or school of veterinary medicine must earn accreditation from the COE.
-The Council on Education is jointly supported by the Association of American Veterinary Medical Colleges (AAVMC) and the American Veterinary Medical Association (AVMA).
+The Council on Education is jointly supported by the American Association of Veterinary Medical Colleges (AAVMC) and the American Veterinary Medical Association (AVMA).
 The COE is re-certified as the official accrediting body for colleges and schools of veterinary medicine by the U.S. Department of Education every seven years.